ccloli/e-hentai-db/README.md

 ## Setup & Start Up

+**If you just want to see the data from `gdata.json`, use `0.1.x`, and if you want to keep your gallery up-to-date, use `0.2.x`.
+The `master` branch and `0.3.x` and latter includes more features like torrent hashes, and it may takes a long time to sync**

 1. `git clone` the repo

 2. Run `npm i --production` in the repo directory to install dependencies